k-sheikh/personal-projects/Bookstore Database/README.md

 A python program that uses SQLite to access and manage the inventory for a small bookstore.\
 New items can be added to the database and existing items can be updated and/or replaced.\
-Functionality to search books by title or author.
+Functionality is included to search books by title or author using partial keywords.

 ## Installation and use